 Paperless onboarding methods save organizations time and money by automating the most time-consuming tasks, leaving managers more time to collaborate with new hires and address concerns one-on-one.
 With much of today’s workforce continuing to work remotely, embracing a digital and paperless onboarding process enables employers to adapt and refine their tactics to fit their current needs.

 ClearCompany’s Paperless Onboarding Solution offers seamless integration with our ATS and talent management platforms.
 Managers can start employees off on the right track, even before their first day on the job.
-The highly interactive and user-friendly interface ensures compliance, enables background screening and facilitates integration with human resource and payroll processes.
+The highly interactive and user-friendly interface ensures compliance, enables background screening, and facilitates integration with human resource and payroll processes.
 Additionally, our paperless onboarding solution allows new hires and managers to set and track performance goals throughout their experience.
-To learn more about how ClearCompany can help your organization digitize your processes and implement an effective onboarding strategy, reach out to one of our experts or sign up for your free demo today.
+To learn more about how ClearCompany can help your organization digitize its processes and implement an effective onboarding strategy, reach out to one of our experts or sign up for your free demo today.